SebastianTroy/EoBE/README.md

    - Perhaps a pure virtual GetType() which returns Animal, Vegetable, or Mineral
    - Perhaps a pure virtual GetAlive() (Animal, Egg & MeatChunk are all animal, but MeatChunks are not alive)
    - There must be a way to do this in a single function, perhaps something akin to a tag system?
 Would allow entities to mix and match qualities

-Now we have upgraded to Qt 6, look into Qt 3D (for realtime 2D graphical aspect)

 Need a seperate momentumTransform, which is not just affected by friction and input from tail etc but also factors in the direction faced, with perhaps EffectorDorsalFin or the like improving the efficiency of the conversion of the movement transform to match the facing transform
  - Add Effectors that increase / decrease friction